- Chin implants can provide a balanced lower face, a square jawline or cleft chin.

 Some patients report that their chins have felt numb for as long as three months after their operations – although this is definitely the exception to the rule.
 You will also likely be given a support brace to wear when you go to bed for the first few post-op weeks so your implant stays in the desired position and doesn’t start shifting around during the healing process.

 Even though results are immediate, because of the inevitable swelling that occurs post-op the final result of your new chin won’t be fully apparent for another three or four weeks.

 Chin implant risks and possible complications

 Finally, take note that as with any surgical procedure, there are risks involved.
-Although highly unlikely, there is always a chance that hematoma, seroma, numbness from nerve damage, and/or post-inflammatory hyperpigmentation could result from the procedure.
+Although highly unlikely, there is always a chance that hematoma, seroma, numbness from nerve damage, bone erosion, and/or post-inflammatory hyperpigmentation could result from the procedure.

 Should you find yourself with any of the following symptoms post operation, it could indicate something potentially serious that will require you to report back to your doctor:

 - Sudden swelling or discoloration of the lower face